rossengland/GetDataCourseProject/CodeBook.md

 #Code Book#

-The run.analysis.R script produces a tidy data set composed of 68 variables from the raw data renamed to give a better description of the measurement being reported.
+The run\_analysis.R script produces a tidy data set composed of 68 variables from the raw data renamed to give a better description of the measurement being reported.

 ##SubjectID
 ID Number identifying each of the 30 study subjects.